 Then I went through and made several different websites.

-I’ve said this so many different ways.
-So it really sinks home, you want consistency that’ll lead to success in your social media.
+I’ve said this in so many different ways.
+So it really sinks home, you want consistency that’ll lead to success on your social media.

-That said there are times in places where you might want to do a company, if it’s a company, you can stick with indefinitely through all kinds of change.
+That said, there are times in places where you might want to work for a company; if it’s a company, you can stick with it indefinitely through all kinds of change.

 For example, real estate agent, I wouldn’t put a Facebook page with that particular real estate agency, because I’ve seen how many times my friends end up changing their page is this real estate company and then next year, it’s that real estate company and next year, it’s not real estate anymore.